ChaLearn Challenges on Image and Video Inpainting ECCV satellite 2018

 Figure 2.
 Track 2: Inpainting to remove overlayed text.

-The participants may compete in either or both tracks.
+The participants may compete in either or all tracks.
 Each track will have two phases: feed-back phase and final evaluation phase.

 Data will be made available to participants in different stages as follows:

-- Development (training) data with ground truth for all of the images and video clips are part of the Docker, distributed as starting kit.
+- Development (training) data with ground truth for all of the images and video clips, distributed as starting kit.